Terms and Conditions

 We will place any sum paid on account to your credit or use it in part payment of an outstanding invoice.

-We reserve the right to discontinue work on your matter (and any other matters being conducted on your behalf) until payment where either an interim account has been rendered or a request for payment on account of charges or disbursements has been made.
+We reserve the right to discontinue work on your matter (and any other matters being conducted on your behalf) until payment where either an interim statute account has been rendered or a request for payment on account of charges or disbursements has been made.
+If it becomes necessary that we are to cease work on your file due to non-payment (or any other reason) then you shall be notified of this prior to work discontinuing on your matter.

 Our Firm’s policy is to only accept cash up to £1,000 and this includes deposits directly into our bank account.
 We reserve the right to charge for any additional checks which we deem necessary regarding the source of funds if a greater amount is deposited directly into our bank account.